 Here's the unsurprisingly packed Columbia Road Flower Market this morning.
 The market was founded in the mid-Victorian era by the philanthropist Angela Burdett-Coutts, then England's richest woman.
 She started the market in the hope it would provide jobs for the local East End traders and supply the area with affordable and nutritious produce (the market wasn't originally focused on flowers).

 It’s a four-way tie and we just can’t separate them.
-In no particular order: Somerset House, just off the Strand, for its heartwarming winter ice-skating rink in partnership with Fortnum & Mason; the Shard skyscraper for its marriage-proposal views from 945ft up and a resident fox nicknamed Romeo; Keats House & Garden in Camden where the tragic Romantic poet composed Ode to a Nightingale; and St Paul’s Cathedral for its acoustically amazing Whispering Gallery – perfect for practising those three little words.
+In no particular order: Somerset House, just off the Strand, for its heartwarming winter ice-skating rink in partnership with Fortnum & Mason; the Shard skyscraper for its marriage-proposal views from 945 feet up and a resident fox nicknamed Romeo; Keats House & Garden in Camden where the tragic Romantic poet composed Ode to a Nightingale; and St Paul’s Cathedral for its acoustically amazing Whispering Gallery – perfect for practising those three little words.

-But getting the final nod is a good old British pub, the Blue Anchor, which appears in the Gwyneth Paltrow what-if film Sliding Doors.
+But getting the final nod is a good old British pub, The Blue Anchor, which appears in the Gwyneth Paltrow what-if film Sliding Doors.
 Take the tube west to Hammersmith station, wander down to the Thames and you’ll find this welcoming boozer right on the river.
 It’s described (by its own website admittedly) as ‘a pub for all seasons: in the winter, candlelight flickers from each small, round table while Van Morrison croons comfortingly from the sound system’.
-We’ve been and we can vouch for both the ambience and Van the Man.
-Not far from here is Barnes Bridge from which panoramic shots of the river appear in Shakespeare in Love.
+We’ve been and we can vouch for both the ambiance and Van the Man.
+There are a lot of Blue Anchors out there, so look for the one at 13 Lower Mall, London when seeking directions!